Andrew Knewstubb

-Andrew S. Knewstubb (born 14 September 1995) is a New Zealand rugby sevens and rugby union player.
-His position is fullback.
-He represented New Zealand at the 2020 Summer Olympics.
+Andrew Knewstubb (born 14 September 1995) is a New Zealand professional rugby union player who plays as a back for the New Zealand national sevens team.

-Career
+International career

 He won gold medal with the New Zealand team in the men's rugby sevens tournament during the 2018 Commonwealth Games.
 He was also a key member of the New Zealand side which won the 2018 Rugby World Cup Sevens tournament by defeating England 33-12 in the final.
 He was named in the New Zealand squad to compete at the 2020 Summer Olympics in the men's rugby sevens tournament.
 He was also part of the New Zealand side which claimed silver medal after losing to Fiji 24-12 at the 2020 Summer Olympics.
 It was also New Zealand's first ever Olympic medal in the men's rugby sevens.